 Is the struggle in Kerala taking place between obscurantists and progressives, as Subramanian Swamy suggests?
 No. Not at all.
 This struggle is actually between the obscurantists themselves.
 The women who are using force to stop women of menstruating age from entering the sanctum sanctorum of Lord Ayyappa are definitely obscurantists.
 But the women who visit or want to enter the sanctum sanctorum are also obscurantists.
 In fact, they are more obscurantist because they do not understand that the god who feels insecure at the mere sight of women has no godliness.
 The traditionalists want to protect the tradition – hence they are obscurantists.
 Those opposing the tradition are not progressives.
 They are also obscurantists as they are seeking salvation in the temple.
 Opposing a tradition is not always progressive.

-Here, it would be pertinent to talk about the temple entry-movement launched by Dr Ambedkar.
+Here, it would be pertinent to talk about the temple-entry movement launched by Dr Ambedkar.
 In Nasik, the Dalits did not have the right to enter the Kalaram Temple and to pull the chariot of Ram.
 To secure this right, a major Satyagraha was launched under the leadership of Dr Ambedkar.
-It was decided that on the Dussehra day, the Dalits will also pull the chariot and will enter temples.
+It was decided that on the Dussehra day, the Dalits would also pull the chariot and would enter the temple.
 The news spread like wildfire.
 The traditionalist Hindus wanted to stop the entry of Dalits at any cost while the reformist Hindus were in its favour.
 Violence broke out on the day of the rathyatra (chariot festival) and the conservative elements attacked the unarmed Dalits with sticks.

 In Kerala too, a leadership should emerge, which, like Ambedkar, should make people aware that a religion which talks of “Streeshudronadheeyatam” can never do any good to the women and the Shudras – a leadership which can turn them away from the temple and stop them from becoming fodder for gods like Ayyappa.
 We cannot hope that those who have unleashed violence in the name of tradition will be the harbingers of such a revolution.
 Neither can we expect the Left Front government of Kerala to do any such thing.
 After all, it too needs votes.
 Politics of votes can never bring about a revolution.
 But if a decisive battle between obscurantism and progressivism begins in the country, it can definitely yield positive results.